1. Booking contract

 18. Governing law

 These terms are governed by the laws of Nepal.
-Any dispute that cannot be resolved through TAAN mediation is subject to the exclusive jurisdiction of the District Court of Kaski.
+Any dispute that cannot be resolved through TAAN mediation is subject to the exclusive jurisdiction of the courts of Kathmandu, where the company is registered.

 19. Changes to these terms